Subscription Box Ideas for Product Businesses

 - Gifting / Self Care Shops

-If you’re a bricks and mortar shop looking at the uncertain future and wondering what on earth to do, you probably have access to stock / suppliers to create a box that involves a number of the different elements above.
+If you’re a bricks and mortar shop, you probably have access to stock / suppliers to create a box that involves a number of the different elements above.
 Think about what your shop is specifically known for, and how you can create a niche that will resonate with your customers.

 Where subscription boxes don’t work…